Skip to content

 1.2 Ethernet and MAC Addressing

 The previous section introduced the OSI model as a shared language for describing network behavior.
-This section covers Ethernet — the actual Layer 1 and 2 technology that every industrial network runs on.
-Before you can understand VLANs, MRP rings, or PROFINET, you need to understand how an Ethernet frame is built and how MAC addresses work.
+This section covers Ethernet — the Layer 1 and 2 technology that every industrial network runs on.
+Before understanding VLANs, MRP rings, or PROFINET, learn how an Ethernet frame is built and how MAC addresses work.

 In the 1980s, Token Ring (IBM), ARCNET, and Ethernet competed for dominance.
-Token Ring was technically superior in one way: it guaranteed each device a turn to transmit, eliminating collisions entirely.
-Ethernet used CSMA/CD, which meant collisions were possible and throughput degraded under load.
+Token Ring had 1 technical advantage: Token Ring guaranteed each device a turn to transmit, eliminating collisions entirely.
+Ethernet used CSMA/CD, meaning collisions were possible and throughput degraded under load.

-Ethernet won because it was cheaper, simpler, and fast enough.
+Ethernet won because Ethernet was cheaper, simpler, and fast enough.
 Token Ring required a dedicated ring controller and expensive NICs.
 Ethernet ran on cheap coaxial cable and later on twisted pair.
-When full-duplex switched Ethernet arrived in the 1990s, collisions became impossible on point-to-point links, and Token Ring’s last technical advantage disappeared.
+When full-duplex switched Ethernet arrived in the 1990s, collisions became impossible on point-to-point links.
+Token Ring’s last technical advantage disappeared.

 Today, Ethernet is the universal Layer 2 technology.
-Industrial protocols including PROFINET, EtherNet/IP, and MRP all run on standard IEEE 802.3 hardware.
-The industrial additions are at the software and protocol level, not the physical layer.
-To understand those additions, you first need to understand the Ethernet frame itself.
+Industrial protocols including PROFINET, EtherNet/IP, and MRP run on standard IEEE 802.3 hardware.
+The industrial additions operate at the software and protocol level, not the physical layer.
+To understand those additions, first understand the Ethernet frame.

 FieldSizeContent